WaterGenie3/minecraft-notes/docs/mechanics/mob-spawning/spawn-cycle/index.md

 I'll call this a "valid" jump.

-If non of the initial jumps are valid, the pack spawn attempt ends.
+If none of the initial jumps are valid, the pack spawn attempt ends.
 If a jump is valid, a mob is sampled from the spawning pool of the structure/biome at that position, and a pack size is picked uniformly between the minimum and maximum pack size for that mob in that structure/biome.
 However, if the first valid jump is inside the full fortress bounding box and the block below is a nether brick, the mob will also be sampled from the fortress spawning pool.